coveo/ui-kit/packages/atomic-angular/README.md

 Once this is done, you will be able to reference all atomic components inside that module.

-## Initializing the search interface
+## Initializing the Search Interface

-You can initialize the search interface at any time you desire in the lifecycle of your application.
-One such suitable lifecyle hook is the `AfterViewInit`,
+You can initialize the search interface at any time in the lifecycle of your application.
+One such suitable lifecyle hook is `AfterViewInit`.

 For example, using the above `AppModule` as a starting point, which bootstrap `AppComponent`: